 There are also fewer restrictions on whip usage in Australia.

-How to bet on Australian racing in the UK
+How to bet on Australian racing

 Which bookmakers offer betting on Australian Horse Racing?

-Bet365 comes out top of other firms who provide the opportunity to bet on Australian racing.
+Bet365 comes out top of other firms that provide the opportunity to bet on Australian racing.
 Their system is linked to the pools out in Australia and provides accurate odds, while Ladbrokes also offer decent punting opportunities.

-To find out more about who to bet on, Racing Post among other sites offer Australian Horse Racing tips for all of the big meetings.
+To find out more about who to bet on, Racing Post, among other sites, offer Australian Horse Racing tips for all of the big meetings.

 How to find good Australian Horse Racing Odds

-Go to the Betfair Exchange.
+One option is to go to the Betfair Exchange.
 Although you pay commission on each and every bet (the amount depends on your account), the odds available on the Betfair Exchange are superior to any other site.

 Where to find Australian Horse Racing Results